 Why have a product backlog

-Product backlog examples
+Product backlog principles

 Bad examples of product backlogs